Denver Museum of Nature and Science: Permanent exhibits

 Space Odyssey, which opened in 2003 and underwent a refurbishment in 2020, is about the Universe and our place in it.
 One major highlight of the exhibit is a full-scale replica of a Mars Exploration Rover, which was formerly found outside the exhibit from around 2004 to around 2016 or 2017.
+Towards the back of the exhibit is a corridor that features a room with 11,000 bright dots which represent stars in the night sky.
+This room is connected to the Fantasy Spaceship which is a life sized fantasy spaceship featuring boosters, a large screen that displays the spaceship's current position in the simulation, and a fuel station where visitors can power the ship's light speed boosters.
+Past the main ship's control room there is a long corridor with 2 rooms and one small "vent" where younger visitors can crawl through.
+These two rooms consist of a puzzle.